Myway LLC participates in Amazon Services LLC Assoc Program. A small commission is received from all affiliate links & 3rd party advertising.

 The most common types of puppy aggression are:

 A dominant or 'pushy' pup wants to be in charge and in control at all times.
-Not just of himself either, he wants to be the BOSS!
+Not just of himself either, he wants to be the BOSS of everyone!

 Within a litter of puppies there is always going to be a range of personalities.